Northrop YF-23: Design

-It was powered by two turbofan engines, with each in a separate engine nacelle with S-ducts to shield engine axial compressors from radar waves, on either side of the aircraft's spine.
-The fixed-geometry inlets were widely spaced and trapezoidal in frontal profile, with a bleed system to absorb the turbulent boundary layer by using porous suction panels in front of the inlet.
-The boundary layer air was then ducted to vents and doors over the fuselage and wings.
 Of the two aircraft built, the first YF-23 (PAV-1) had Pratt & Whitney YF119 engines, and the second (PAV-2) was powered by General Electric YF120 engines.
 The aircraft had single-expansion ramp nozzles (SERN) where, as on the B-2, the exhaust from the engines flowed through troughs in the aft deck lined with heat-abating tiles to shield the exhaust from infrared homing (IR) missile detection from below.
 The tiles, made by Detroit Diesel Allison, were built from a porous material called "Lamilloy" and "transpiration cooled" from engine bleed air to dissipate heat.
 Unlike the YF-22, the YF-23 did not use thrust vectoring.
 The YF-23's propulsion and aerodynamics, designed to minimize drag at transonic and supersonic speeds, enabled it to cruise efficiently at over Mach 1.5 without afterburners.